-Complete solutions for FPLC (Fast Protein Liquid Chromatography) on a minimum footprint: AZURA® FPLC systems combine flexibility and reliability.
-The biocompatible/metal free AZURA® FPLC is the perfect choice for your protein purification task.
+Complete solutions for FPLC (Fast Protein Liquid Chromatography) on a small footprint: AZURA® FPLC systems combine flexibility and reliability.
+The biocompatible/metal-free AZURA® FPLC is the perfect choice for your protein purification task.

 Design your AZURA Bio purification system to your needs.
 Multiple functionalities such as automatic sample injection via autosampler, column switching, buffer and sample selection as well as fraction collection enable the user to automate the purification process.

-A large range of different detectors make your target molecules visible.
-Different flow rates and compatibility to columns from all venders offer maximum flexibility.
+A range of different detectors let you keep track of your target molecules.
+A wide flow rate range and compatibility with columns from all vendors offer maximum flexibility.
 The intuitive software PurityChrom® combines all the advantages of a versatile purification software.